Carbon Steel Flange

 Carbon steel may include alloy steels in case it is not used as stainless steel.

-Refers to Mild Steel or Low Carbon Steel Flange
+Refers to Mild Steel or Low Carbon Steel Pipe Flanges

-Carbon steel flange usually adopts mild steel or low carbon steel, as it includes small percentage of carbon, strong and tough but not readily tempered.
+Carbon steel pipe flanges usually adopt mild steel or low carbon steel, as it includes small percentage of carbon, strong and tough but not readily tempered.
 Which with lower cost and material could be used for many applications.

 - Low carbon steel: C content at 0.005% to 0.3%.